Best Curcumin Form: Which One Is Right for You?

 N/A — poor systemic exposure without enhanced delivery

-A PMID 29043927 crossover study showed 522× lower AUC per mg vs micromicellar formulation.
+In a crossover study (PMID 29043927), unformulated 95% powder delivered 522× less curcumin per mg administered than a micromicellar formulation.
 Adding piperine (BioPerine) improves absorption modestly but does not match purpose-built enhanced formulations.

 Frequently Asked Questions

-Theracurmin has the strongest pharmacokinetic head-to-head data, showing 36–43× higher AUC than standard curcumin and outperforming BCM-95 and Meriva in a 3-way crossover study.
-Micromicellar formulations show even higher AUC ratios in one small pilot study (N=7; 522× vs unformulated powder), but that comparison is against the lowest baseline, and total study size is smaller.
+- Theracurmin has the strongest pharmacokinetic head-to-head data, showing 36–43× higher AUC than standard curcumin and outperforming BCM-95 and Meriva in a 3-way crossover study.
+Micromicellar formulations show a higher ratio still in one small crossover study (n=12; 522× the AUC per mg of curcumin administered vs unformulated powder), but that figure is dose-normalized rather than a comparison at equal curcumin content, and it is measured against the lowest baseline.
 For most applications, Theracurmin or LONGVIDA are well-supported choices based on clinical pharmacokinetic evidence.

 Full ingredient spotlight with citations